VittalDev/datascience/README.md

-# datascience
+# datascienceml
-data science basics
+python for data science